TMJ Treatment Boise, ID

 TMJ treatment in Boise, ID

 The temporomandibular joint (TMJ) is a hinge-like joint that is surrounding by muscles, ligaments, and tendons.
-This joint is located on each side of your face and connects the jaw to the skull.
-Located just in front of your ears, the joint is responsible for essential movements like chewing food, speaking, laughing, swallowing, yawning, singing, etc. Any trauma to the joint can cause an array of painful and uncomfortable symptoms.
+These joints are on each side of your face and connect the jaw to the skull.

 What is a TMJ Disorder?